Introduction

 Welcome to this Open Educational Resource (OER), The Spiritual Dimension of Health Care.

 Let’s begin with a brief description of this oft misunderstood yet integral aspect of health care and healing.
-The spiritual dimension is associated with ‘matters of the spirit’, as ultimately defined by every individual (Quinn, 2018; Scott Barss, Clarke, & McDonald, 2019).
+The spiritual dimension is associated with ‘matters of the spirit’, as ultimately defined by each individual (Quinn, 2018; Scott Barss, Clarke, & McDonald, 2019).
 The subjective, diverse and intangible nature of this dimension calls for a beginning articulation of ‘the spiritual’.
 An interprofessional working group has described spirituality as “the aspect of humanity that refers to the way individuals seek and express meaning and purpose and the way they experience their connectedness to the moment, to self, to others, to nature, and to the significant or sacred.
 (Puchalski et al., 2009, p.
 887)

 This ‘handbook for practice’ aims to …